Banner AvioConsult

 Cause of the accident

-The pilot did not maintain 5 degrees of bank after engine failure as required in step 6 in the engine failure procedure in the flight manual, but initiated a turn at both too low an altitude (100 ft AGL) and while the airspeed was too low.
+The pilot did not maintain 5 degrees of bank after engine failure as required in step 6 in the engine failure procedure in the flight manual, but initiated a turn at too low an altitude (100 ft AGL) while the airspeed was too low.
 Control was not lost immediately, because the turn was in the direction of the operating engine, which is the favorable direction for keeping actual VMCA low, i.e. below the published VMCA.

 The accident investigation report did not include the effect of bank angle on VMCA and the necessity for a 5 degree bank angle into the good engine as a life-saving factor that influences both the controllability and the one engine inoperative climb performance.
 Pilot and accident investigators were obviously not familiar with the effect of bank angle on both VMCA and the airplane performance, may be because it was never taught to them.